Before getting started

 Submitting your data

-The project is a joint initiative of the Montréal Insectarium and the Institut de Recherche sur la Biodiversité Végétale.
-A number of researchers from the University of Ottawa, the Université de Rimouski and the University of Calgary are also involved.
+The project is a joint initiative of the Insectarium – Montréal Space for Life and the Institut de recherche en biodiversité végétale.
+Researchers from the University of Ottawa, the Université du Québec à Rimouski, the University of Calgary and Environment and Climate Change Canada are also involved.

 Anyone can participate!
 The instructions are designed to be easy for people everywhere, of all ages, to follow.
 There is also a special protocol for large groups.

-- To help North American migratory monarchs, whose status is considered “of Special Concern” by the COSEWIC.
+- To help North American migratory monarchs, whose status is designated “Endangered” by the COSEWIC.

 - To take part in scientific research on monarchs and get first-hand scientific experience, by trying your hand at the work done by biologists.